-- If your primary care doctor or surgeon does not visit the facility, will there be a doctor in charge of your care?
+- If your provider or surgeon does not visit the facility, will there be a provider in charge of your care?

 - Will staff take the time to train you and your family or caregivers about care you will need at home?

 - Will your health insurance cover all of your expenses?
 If not, what will and will not be covered?